38 Best Things To Do In Vancouver In Winter (Local’s Guide)

 What Is The Coldest Month In Vancouver?

 The weather is the weather, and Mother Nature does her thing.
-However, records show that January is the coldest month of the year.
-But it can fluctuate between January and December.
+Records show that January is the coldest month of the year, but temperatures can fluctuate between January and December.

 Does It Snow Bad In Vancouver?

-Vancouver isn’t usually known to have snow during the winter, for the majority of winter in Vancouver usually rains (again, Mother Nature has her plans).
+Vancouver isn’t known to have much snow during the winter; the majority of winter in Vancouver usually rains (Mother Nature has her own plans, though).
 However, if anything, we get slush, but the rain washes it away a week or two later.

-However, there have been times growing up, and recently, in the past years, it has “snowed bad” in Vancouver.
+However, there have been times when growing up, and recently, in the past years, when it has snowed badly in Vancouver.
 Of course, it snows in other parts of British Columbia, but Vancouver specifically, no, not often.

 Conclusion